uber/kraken/README.md

 # Design

-The high-level idea of Kraken is to have a small number of dedicated hosts seeding content to a network of agents running on each host in the cluster.
+The High-level idea of Kraken is to have a small number of dedicated hosts seeding content to a network of agents running on each host in the cluster.

 A central component, the tracker, will orchestrate all participants in the network to form a